Rising Experts Program Description:

 Roles and Responsibilities:

 - Edit 2-3 articles per month, going from structural and content feedback rounds to copy and final edit rounds

-- Help fellows pitch their articles to magazines and newspapers
+- Help Rising Experts develop their articles so they can be pitched to magazines and newspapers

-- Communicate promptly with fellows and help keep them on deadline
+- Communicate promptly with Rising Experts and help keep them on deadline

 - Participate in the improvement of our editorial policies and procedures